Three women holding shopping bags walk while talking outside.

 Secured credit cards

 If you’re not in college and you have a low credit score or no credit history, a secured credit card may meet your credit needs.
-Secured credit cards require a deposit equal to the credit limit the issuer approves you for.
+Secured credit cards require a deposit equal to the credit limit the credit card company approves you for.
 The deposit acts as collateral should you default on your payments.
-Some credit card companies even allow you to earn rewards with each eligible purchase you make with your secured card.
+Some credit card companies even allow you to earn cash rewards with each eligible purchase you make with your secured card.

 Using your secured credit card responsibly can help you build or repair your credit history.
 If you use the card responsibly by making several on-time payments, your credit card issuer may return your deposit and upgrade you to an unsecured card.